 The real biology — and it is real

 Unlike some peptides whose marketing outruns their pharmacology, LL-37 has a deep and legitimate literature.
-A comprehensive review of the peptide catalogues a strikingly broad set of documented roles: direct killing of bacteria, fungi and some viruses; neutralization of bacterial endotoxin; recruitment and modulation of immune cells; and the promotion of new blood-vessel growth.[1]
+A comprehensive review of the peptide catalogs a strikingly broad set of documented roles: direct killing of bacteria, fungi and some viruses; neutralization of bacterial endotoxin; recruitment and modulation of immune cells; and the promotion of new blood-vessel growth.[1]
 More broadly, host-defense (antimicrobial) peptides like LL-37 are now understood less as simple antibiotics and more as signaling molecules that shape the whole inflammatory response — Gallo’s work frames them as an “alarm” system with multiple downstream functions.[3]
 On the repair side, cathelicidins have measurable wound-healing and re-epithelialization activity in skin models, which is the honest kernel behind the “wound-healing peptide” pitch.[4]
 In that respect LL-37 sits alongside other immune-active peptides such as thymosin alpha-1 — biologically interesting molecules whose real data and their marketed claims are not the same length.

 The honest gap: it is preclinical